If you’re ready to take your skills up a notch, consider taking a few moments to craft a nonprofit leadership philosophy for the coming year.

-  These are four characteristics people look for in a leader they would most likely follow.
+These are four characteristics of leaders people are willing to follow.
 Three of these four key characteristics make up what communications experts refer to as “source credibility.”
 To willingly follow someone else, they must believe that the leader’s word can be trusted, that she is personally passionate and enthusiastic about the work, and that she has the knowledge and skill to lead.

 Four Essential Characteristics of Effective Leaders

 Leaders are also expected to have a point of view and to articulate exciting possibilities.
 Their followers want to be confident that their leaders know where they’re going.

 Your values relate directly to your credibility as a nonprofit leader.
 In order to do what you say you’ll do, you must know what you want to do and how you wish to behave.

 We often don’t recognize a lifetime of conditioning that has left us with other people’s belief systems.
 We need to replace any “should” values with our own.

 Examine each of your core values to ensure it is not a means to some other end.
 For example, wealth is seldom a value in itself.
 It’s usually the means to status, power, security, recognition, freedom, accomplishment, pleasure, helping others, or some other end.